Unique California program sets update on guns seized in 2018

-He’s expected to acknowledge Friday that a backlog of illegally held weapons remains despite an infusion of $24 million to beef up enforcement efforts in recent years.
-More than 10,000 people still illegally possessed weapons at the end of 2017.
+He’s expected to acknowledge that a backlog of illegally held weapons remains despite an infusion of millions of dollars to beef up enforcement efforts in recent years.

+The only-in-California Armed and Prohibited Person System, known as APPS, cross-matches five databases to find people who legally purchased weapons but are now banned from ownership because they have been convicted of felonies or have a history of domestic violence or mental illness.

+State and local authorities then can move to seize the weapons under the program, which began in 2006.

 State Department of Justice agents seized nearly 4,700 firearms in 2017 and made over 400 arrests.